ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 --- abstract

 The SVCB DNS record type expresses a bound collection of endpoint metadata, for use when establishing a connection to a named service.
-DNS itself can be such a service, when the server is identified by a hostname in a `dns:` URI.
-This document provides the SVCB mapping for name-based DNS URIs, allowing DNS servers to indicate support for new transport protocols.
+DNS itself can be such a service, when the server is identified by a domain name.
+This document provides the SVCB mapping for named DNS servers, allowing them to indicate support for new transport protocols.

 --- middle

 # Introduction

 The SVCB record type {{!SVCB=I-D.draft-ietf-dnsop-svcb-https-01}} provides clients with information about how to reach alternative endpoints for a service, which may have improved performance or privacy properties.
-The service is typically identified by a URI containing a scheme and an authority (a hostname and optionally a port).

-The `dns:` URI scheme {{!DNSURI=RFC4501}} describes a way to represent DNS queries as URIs.
-This scheme optionally includes an authority, comprised of a host and port number (with a default of 53).
-DNS URIs often omit the authority, or specify an IP address, but a hostname is allowed.
+The service is identified by a "scheme" indicating the service type, a hostname, and optionally other information such as a port number.
+A DNS server is often identified only by its IP address (e.g. in DHCP), but in some contexts it can also be identified by a hostname (e.g. "NS" records, manual resolver configuration).

-Use of the SVCB record type with a URI scheme requires a mapping document, indicating how a client for that scheme can interpret the contents of the SVCB SvcParams.
-This document provides the mapping for DNS URIs that contain a hostname authority, allowing the server to offer alternative endpoints and transports, including encrypted transports like DNS over TLS and DNS over HTTPS.
+Use of the SVCB record type requires a mapping document for each service type, indicating how a client for that service can interpret the contents of the SVCB SvcParams.
+This document provides the mapping for the "dns" service type, allowing DNS servers to offer alternative endpoints and transports, including encrypted transports like DNS over TLS and DNS over HTTPS.

 # Conventions and Definitions